cyberspace-lab/cyberspacelab-web/src/content/team/oliver-kobian.md

   facebook: https://www.facebook.com/oliver.kobian/
 ---

-I am a graduate student at the Faculty of Humanities, Charles University in Prague.
-My field of study is Theoretical and Experimental Psychology.
-I am currently in the first year.
-In my bachelor’s thesis I examined locomotion methods in virtual reality and how they affect navigation and spatial memory which is also my current project and theme for my diploma thesis.
-In my diploma thesis we plan to follow up on the previous thesis and expand our knowledge about locomotion methods and navigation in virtual reality in various types of environments.
+I am a fresh graduate of the master’s program Theoretical and experimental psychology at Faculty of Humanities in Prague.
+And I will be pursuing a doctorate in psychology.

+In my previous studies I focused on locomotion methods in Virtual reality and how they affect navigation and spatial memory and also how the navigated environment can affect navigation and spatial memory.
+In my disertation I will study the transfer of knowledge from VR to reality and how immersion and presence can affect this transfer.

-I also love playing video games which is where my passion for virtual reality comes from.
+I love playing video games which is where my passion for virtual reality comes from.
 Other than that I play curling competitively and with my team we are currently in the czech extraleague.
+In curling i am currently the head coach of a junior team.
+In this semestr I also teach social psychology at PVSPS.